I have questions about MSP/Care Card/Basic Insurance and Fair Pharmacare – where can I get more information?

 I previously opted out of the plan, why am I getting charged for this again?

-The reasoning behind this system is that circumstances in students’ lives change – while you may have not needed coverage in the past (due to having coverage through a spouse, parent, or work), you may not longer have this coverage.
+This opt-out system is used because we know that our members’ circumstances change – while you may have not needed coverage in the past (due to having coverage through a spouse, parent, or work), you may not longer have this coverage.
 The yearly opt-out confirmation avoids having graduate students find themselves without affordable coverage.
-Confirming you still do not need coverage is a very quick, online process – our records show that students are able to complete this process within 2 minutes.
-If you need help, please contact Studentcare.
+Confirming you still do not need coverage is a very quick, online process – our records show that students are able to complete this process within about 2 minutes.
+If you need more information, please consult StudentCare’s change-of-coverage webpage for our program.

 Who do I contact if I have questions about the Health & Dental Plan?